zeroc-ice/ice/distribution/src/icesl/README-bin.txt

 Ice for Silverlight
 -------------------

-There are two main components included in the pacakge.
+There are two main components included in the package.
 First, the Ice for Silverlight assembly (icesl.dll) which all Ice for Silverlight applications must reference.

-Second, the Ice for Silverlight bridge (IceBridge.ashx) which recevies requests from Ice for Silverlight applications, forward the request onto the Ice server and then returns the request back to the Ice for Silverlight application.
+Second, the Ice for Silverlight bridge (IceBridge.ashx) which receives requests from Ice for Silverlight applications, forward the request onto the Ice server and then returns the request back to the Ice for Silverlight application.
 It must be deployed on the same web server